Resilient-Labs/complex-nasa-bootcamp/README.md

 # Complex Nasa Location App

-    Find the temperature for all the nasa locations
+    Find the temperature in  imperial Farenheit for all the nasa locations in the country

 ## Live Project-